suskinkokosa-beep/docdev/replit.md

 I want the agent to use simple language and provide detailed explanations when necessary.
 I prefer an iterative development approach, where changes are proposed and discussed before implementation.
 Please ask for confirmation before making any major architectural or code structure changes.
 Do not make changes to the `shared/schema.ts` file without explicit instruction and understanding of the database implications.

 ## System Architecture
 The application is a full-stack project utilizing a React 18 frontend with Vite, TypeScript, and Tailwind CSS.
 The backend is built with Express.js and TypeScript.
-Data persistence is handled by PostgreSQL with Drizzle ORM.
+Data persistence is handled by PostgreSQL with Drizzle ORM using the node-postgres (pg) driver for universal compatibility across Replit and Ubuntu environments.
 Authentication uses Passport.js with a local strategy and express-session.
 UI components leverage Radix UI and shadcn/ui.
 File uploads are managed via Multer.

 ### Key Features:
 -   **Document Management**: Upload, categorize, and manage documents with version control.